1Hive/token-request-app/README.md

 ### Initialization

-The token request needs to be passed the address of a `voting app` instance, the address a `token manager` instance, the address of the payment token contract, and the address of the organization's `vault`.
+The token request app is initialized by passing the address of a `token manager` instance, the address of a `_vault` instance, and an array of addresses `_acceptedDepositTokens`.
+The `_acceptedDepositTokens` array must be less than the `MAX_ACCEPTED_DEPOSIT_TOKENS` variable which is set to 100.

 ### Roles